-In the story, Rapunzel’s pregnant mother sends her husband to fetch the mountain herb raiponse, which he finds blossoming in the garden of the witch who lives next door.
-The witch, however, discovers the thievery, and the other is forced to give her daughter to the witch in exchange.
+In the story, Rapunzel’s pregnant mother sends her husband to fetch the mountain herb rampion, which he finds blossoming in the garden of the witch who lives next door.
+The witch, however, discovers the thievery, and the mother is forced to give her daughter to the witch in exchange.
 The witch locks Rapunzel in a tower, where the only way she can receive visitors is by letting down her hair.
-It is a sad portrait of a parent sacrificing her children to feed their addictions.
+The story also serves as a sad portrait of parents sacrificing their children to feed their addictions.